andym388/andym388/README.md

 <img alt="React" src="https://img.shields.io/badge/React-61DAFB?logo=react&logoColor=black&style=for-the-badge" />

 <b>⭐ My Team Profile</b><br>
-My Team Profile is a simple, client-side browser App App that beginners can attempt to pick up basic skills on React quickly.<br>
+My Team Profile is a simple, front-end browser App App that beginners can attempt to pick up basic skills on React quickly.<br>
 It can be deployed in GitHub and hosted as a single-page website using GitHub Page.<br>
 This App displays the information about my Team Members such as their name, job and a photo image.<br>
 When your mouse hover over the trash icon, it turns red.<br>